fetchrobotics/docs/source/calibration.rst

 .. warning::

     Calibration will cause the arm to move through the environment.
-Be sure that robot has at least 1 meter of free space all around it.
+Raise the torso to full extension and be sure that the robot has at least 1 meter of free space all around it.

 The first step to calibrate the robot is to reset the calibration to factory
 defaults: